cvivori/AS-BandMEF-reprogramming/README.md

 **04. Clustering**
 - Mfuzz (Kumar et al., 2007) clustering of differentially spliced cassette exons
 - Correlation of gene expression profiles of genes containing the exons to each AS cluster

+**05. Analyses on AS clusters**
+- Prediction of ORF disruption effects for exons in AS clusters